Euthyroid Sick Syndrome

 Euthyroid sick syndrome is low serum levels of thyroid hormones in clinically euthyroid patients with nonthyroidal systemic illness.
 Diagnosis is based on excluding hypothyroidism.
 Treatment is of the underlying illness; thyroid hormone replacement is not indicated.

 Patients with various acute or chronic nonthyroid disorders may have abnormal thyroid function test results.
-Such disorders include acute and chronic illness, particularly fasting, starvation, protein-energy undernutrition, major trauma, MI, chronic renal failure, diabetic ketoacidosis, anorexia nervosa, cirrhosis, thermal injury, and sepsis.
+Such disorders include acute and chronic illness, particularly fasting, starvation, protein-energy undernutrition, severe trauma, myocardial infarction, chronic kidney disease, diabetic ketoacidosis, anorexia nervosa, cirrhosis, thermal injury, and sepsis.

-Pathogenesis is unknown but may include decreased peripheral conversion of T 4 to T 3 , decreased clearance of rT 3 generated from T 4 , and decreased binding of thyroid hormones to thyroxine-binding globulin (TBG).
-Proinflammatory cytokines (eg, tumor necrosis factor-α, IL-1) may be responsible for some changes.
+Pathogenesis is unknown but may include decreased peripheral conversion of T4 to T3, decreased clearance of rT3 generated from T4, and decreased binding of thyroid hormones to thyroxine-binding globulin (TBG).
+Proinflammatory cytokines (eg, tumor necrosis factor-alpha, IL-1) may be responsible for some changes.

 Many seriously ill patients have low levels of thyroid hormones but are not clinically hypothyroid and do not require thyroid hormone supplementation.